ucsb-goard-lab/PsychtoolboxStimulusFramework/README.md

 __presentation__: [_pre_time_ + _on_time_ + _post_time]
 __repeat__: [_presentation_ * n_presentations]

+### Creating a new stimulus
+To create a new stimulus, create a new subclass under Renderables.
+Your class must have at least two methods: initialize and draw.
+Initialize determines all the pre-processing required to generate a PTB texture which is then stored in the class.
+Draw then draws that texture as necessary (or in some cases, uses other PTB functions like DrawDots to draw).

 ### Examples
 Check the __ExampleScripts__ folder for both a general framework for constructing your own stimulus, or for some example stimuli.